measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2016-April/010236.html

-thumbX: When suspecting a Squid bug, check whether an upgrade resolves the issue.
+thumbX{admin-fix-by-upgrade}: When suspecting a Squid bug, check whether an upgrade resolves the issue.

 This is especially good advice for actively changing areas such as (at the time of writing) SslBump.